Cytnx-dev/Cytnx/docs/source/example/DMRG.rst

     _,A[0] = cytnx.linalg.Svd(A[0],is_U=False, is_vT=True)

-looks like the same as we did for the right-end site in the beginning, this time we saves the vT, the purpose of the set_rowrank(1) is to preserve the shape of A[0], if the the rowrank is 2, tensor U will be the one to have three legs, but not our desired vT.
+looks like the same as we did for the right-end site in the beginning, this time we saves the vT, the purpose of the set_rowrank(1) is only for the convenience of calling Svd/Svd_truncate in the next sweeping procedure from left to right.

-We can now sweep to the right again, the code is pretty much the same as we went through, with few modifications.
+We can now sweep from left to the right.
+The code is pretty much the same as we went through, with only a few modifications.

 So we are done!
 With the other loop to control the number of times we sweep, we get the full DMRG sweep code:

 * In python: